 The list of all abbreviations which are used in the manuscript text they should be defined in the text at first use (Avoid addition of abbreviation in the manuscript abstract).
 The list of abbreviations (nomenclatures) must be provided alphabetically.
 If your manuscript does not contain any abbreviation, just state “Not applicable” in this section.

-Contain All authors must insert them Orcid in this part (http://orcid.org/)
+All authors must insert their Orcid in this part (http://orcid.org/)

 Please Note: Add the link of the DOI to end of every references: for example: DOI: 10.1021/cr400615v and this is link of DOI: https://doi.org/10.1021/cr400615v